apollographql/apollo-server/docs/source/api/apollo-server.md

    In addition to interval-based reporting, Apollo Server sends a report to Graph Manager whenever the report's size exceeds this value in bytes (default: 4MB).
 Note that this is a rough limit.
 The size of the report's header and some other top-level bytes are ignored.
-We just add up the lengths of the serialized traces and signatures.
+The report size is limited to the sum of the lengths of serialized traces and signatures.

 *  `endpointUrl`: string